GrupaZero/cms/README.md

 To run tests, copy .env.example file to .env.testing and put your database credentials into it.

-To run tests you can use one of those commands:
+To run tests you can use one of these commands:

 ##### whole suit